mbird13/startup/notes.md

 useNavigate(): can navigate to a given path within a function.
 searchParams(): can use parameters in the url path to pass information from one page to another.

+## Service deliverable
+I developed a backend HTTP service using Node.js and Express to handle requests for the application.
+The backend is powered by an index.js file that initializes and runs the Express server.
+To serve frontend assets, I implemented static middleware to pull content from the public directory.
+I integrated calls to third-party APIs to fetch recipe data for the results page.
+The backend includes service endpoints for user login/logout and managing favorite recipes, allowing users to add, retrieve, and remove their saved recipes.

+event.preventDefault(): needed to stop buttons from making a GET request and breaking React.
+.json(): converts json to a javascript object